Towikk01/student.ch/README.md

    sudo docker-compose up
    ```

-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result